 Smog Calculator

-EcologyCalculate Air Quality Index (AQI) and health risk from PM2.5, PM10, NO₂, and ozone concentrations.
-Instantly know your AQI category and recommended precautions for air quality.
+EcologyCalculate Air Quality Index (AQI) and health risk from PM2.5, PM10, NO₂, and ozone concentrations, with recommended precautions shown instantly.

 Air Quality Index (AQI)